HubbleNine/PowerShell/README.md

 # PowerShell
-PowerShell scripts that I or a friend of mine have made
+PowerShell scripts that I or friends of mine have made